Frequently Asked Questions

 The SpeedskatingResults.com database was started to keep track of various records for the announcer's (speaker's) use during competitions held at the Utah Olympic Oval.
 The database contents were first made available to the public during the 2004-2005 season.
 During the 2006-2007 season, the web site started tracking the complete results for a select set of competitions.
 That expanded during the 2007-2008 season to all tracking long track results worldwide.

 What are those two and three character codes following a skater's name?

 The first letter indicates if the skater is male or female (M for men, L for ladies).
 The remaining portion is the skater's age category.
-The categories are based on the skater's age at the start of the season (1 July)

 (as of 1 July)